canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 ghcr.io/canonical/rawfile-localpv:0.8.0-ck5
 ```

-A list of images can also be found in the downloaded `k8s` snap within the
+A list of images can be found in the `images.txt` file when unsquashing the
-`images.txt` file.
+downloaded k8s snap.

 Please ensure that the images used by workloads are tracked as well.